USC Trojans women's basketball: History

 The Women of Troy made their first appearance in the Final Four in the 1981 AIAW Tournament.
 Following the successful 1982 season, in which USC reached the Elite Eight of the first NCAA tournament, the Trojans went on to win national championships in 1983 and 1984.
 The 1983 championship team included three All-Americans, Paula McGee, Cheryl Miller, and Rhonda Windham.
 The 1983 team went 31–2 in the regular and post-season combined.
-The 1983 team bested their opponent, Louisiana Tech, by a mere 2 points.
-The final score was 69–67.
+The 1983 team defeated Louisiana Tech by 2 points in the National Championship game with the final score being 69–67.
 The 1984 championship team went 29–4 in the regular and post season.
-The 1984 team faced University of Tennessee.
-The victory this year came by a healthy eleven points.
-The final score was 72–61.
+The 1984 team faced University of Tennessee in the Championship game.
+The victory came by a healthy eleven points, with a final score of 72–61.
 USC made the National Championship again in 1986 but did not prevail.
 They lost to University of Texas 97–81.
-They since have yet to appear in the National Championship.
+This is their most recent appearance in the National Championship game.

 In 1987 and 1994 the Trojans won the Pac-10 Championship.
 The Trojans had begun their longest playoff drought in 1998, which was broken when the team made it to the playoff bracket in 2005.
 Not until 2011 did the Trojans make it to the postseason again.
 In 2006 USC opened the Galen Center, which was the new home of the Women of Troy.
 It can seat over 10,000 fans, and it was sold out in 2007 for a game between the Trojans and the UCLA Bruins.
 It was the first time in history that an NCAA women's basketball game was sold out.
 Every year since 1986, at least one member of the Trojans team has been honored in the Pac-10 awards.
 To date, eleven players who played for USC have won Olympic medals.

 Given USC's early and iconic development of women's basketball, the legacy was featured in an HBO documentary entitled "Women of Troy," which premiered on March 10, 2020.